cosmic-explorer/ce-it-infrastructure/README.md

 The [sugwg/apache-shibd](https://github.com/sugwg/apache-shibd) Docker container can be used to create the Shibboleth metadata for federation to incommon.
 To do this, first obtain InCommon host certificates for each machine.

-To create create the Shibboleth configuration on `ce-roster.phy.syr.edu`, run the commands below for each machine.
+To create create the Shibboleth configuration, run the commands below for each machine.

 ### COmanage